inikishev/torchzero/README.md

 # How to use

-If you want to play around with modules, use `torchzero.optim.ModularOptimizer(model.parameters(), [*list of modules*])`.
 All modules are defined in `torchzero.modules`.
-You can generally mix and match them however you want, but not always.
+You can generally mix and match them however you want.
+Some pre-made optimizers are available in `torchzero.optim`.

 Many optimizers require closure, which should look like this:
 ```py